AlexandrosAlexiou/kotlin.nvim/README.md

 - [x] Support for custom JVM arguments
 - [x] Support kotlin-lsp installation from [Mason][6]
 - [x] Navigate to package folders from package declarations (opens the folder view with [oil.nvim][11] using LSP "go to definition")
+- [x] Automatic per-project workspace isolation to prevent LSP conflicts and improve performance

+> [!note]
+> Workspace isolation with the `--system-path` parameter requires kotlin-lsp **v0.253.10629** or later.

 ## 📦 Installation